 Executives need to clearly define the two roles to keep the business structure running smoothly.
 Organisations need to combine the two IT leading responsibilities to drive value and boost profits.

-The role of a CDO remains influential in IT with recent appointments made by Nike and Hearst UK to help drive digital transformation.
-Low Cost Travel Group’s CIO Franceso De Marchis has seen a CDO’s digital offerings enable a new generation of CIOs in business today which combine the roles of a CDO and CIO.
+The role of a CDO remains influential in IT with recent appointments made by The Mayor of London, Nike and Deutsche Bank all aiming to help drive digital transformation.

 “Being a CIO in the digital era means that I must bridge the gap between business and technology in a way that helps the business take a leap forward,” he said.
 “I am the evangelist of what technology can bring to the table to enhance and expand the company roadmap and get closer to our customer’s needs."